RedHatProductSecurity/osidb-bindings/DEVELOP.md

 5) Push to branch

-6) confirm branch passes CI - ***do not raise an MR if CI does not pass***
+6) confirm branch passes CI - ***do not raise an PR if CI does not pass***

-7) raise MR against master ensuring good title/description and bullet point all significant commits
+7) raise PR against master ensuring good title/description and bullet point all significant commits

 ## Release